Bells peal across Britain on Games opening day

 ARCHERY WORLD RECORD

-South Korean men's archers set the first world records of the Games, the team totaling 2,087 for 72 arrows at Lord's Cricket Ground.
-Im Dong-hyun, who suffers from severe myopia and just aims at "a blob of yellow color", broke his own 72-arrow world record with a score of 699.
+South Korean men's archers set the first world records of the Games, the team totalling 2,087 for 72 arrows at Lord's Cricket Ground.
+Im Dong-hyun, who suffers from severe myopia and just aims at "a blob of yellow colour", broke his own 72-arrow world record with a score of 699.

-The Games' first medals will be decided in the women's 10 meters air rifle final on Saturday with the big action coming in the men's road race where world champion Mark Cavendish is favorite to become Britain's first gold medalist.
+The Games' first medals will be decided in the women's 10 metres air rifle final on Saturday with the big action coming in the men's road race where world champion Mark Cavendish is favourite to become Britain's first gold medallist.

-In the evening, Americans Michael Phelps and Ryan Lochte are scheduled to line up for a classic confrontation in the men's 400 meters individual medley final.
+In the evening, Americans Michael Phelps and Ryan Lochte are scheduled to line up for a classic confrontation in the men's 400 metres individual medley final.

 Phelps, swimming in seven events after winning a record eight gold medals four years ago in Beijing, is bidding to become the first man to win the event for three Games in a row.